You found me! Yeah!

-Carolyn had made the arrangements to have her tattooed skin preserved, and placed in an airtight glass frame.
-Dulce is moved to tears when she is presented with this powerful and intimate gesture of love.
-Dulce takes Carolyn’s tattoo to her next exhibit at the Galería de la Raza.
-When asked about the piece entitled, “Carolyn,” Dulce says, “People aren’t just good subjects in art; they make good materials for art.”
+Carolyn had made the arrangements to have her tattooed skin preserved and placed in an airtight glass frame.
+Dulce is moved to tears when she is presented with this powerful gesture of love.
+She takes Carolyn’s tattoo to her next exhibit at the Galería de la Raza.
+When asked about the piece entitled, “Carolyn,” Dulce turns her smart brown eyes to the reporter and says, “People aren’t just good subjects in art; they make good materials for art.”
 The reporter writes a scathing review comparing the skinned tattoo to Hitler’s lampshade made from a holocaust prisoner.

 There’s nothing like a little controversy to attract a lot of attention.
-After Carolyn’s “debut,” Dulce begins to receive letters from people from all walks of life: prisoners, businessmen, bikers, housewives, war veterans, and a Holocaust survivor—all of whom want her to take their tattoos—posthumously.
+After Carolyn’s “debut,” Dulce receives letters from people from all walks of life: prisoners, businessmen, bikers, housewives, war veterans, and a Holocaust survivor—all of whom want her to take their tattoos—posthumously.

 Dulce humbly accepts.
 Skin Deep, the exhibition by Dulce Racelis explores the human condition by highlighting the art and stories of the tattoo portraits.
-Photos, letters, and mementos from the deceased contributors, their loved ones, and victims’ families are displayed.
+Photos, letters, and mementos from the deceased contributors, their loved ones, and the victims’ families are displayed alongside of the tattoos.
 In the gallery, her beloved “Carolyn” takes the place of honor.
 Taped onto the frame is a strip of photo booth pictures of Carolyn and Dulce mugging for the camera.

-Julia Anaya is the fourth in this tight circle of friends.
+Tessa Anaya is the fourth in this tight circle of friends.
 She cannot wait to go to Stanford and leave the medieval machismo of her barrio behind.
 During her junior year as pre-med, she and her boyfriend, Atticus Berger, fly back east to meet his family.
-When they first meet, Julia can tell that Atticus’s mother is a little disappointed.
-It soon becomes clear that Mrs. Berger, a Washington lobbyist, wants to use Julia to help her gain racial prestige.
-Julia’s fair skin and hazel eyes had thrown her off, but she could work with that.
+When introduced to Atticus’s mother, Tessa can see that she’s disappointed.
+It soon becomes clear that Mrs. Berger, a Washington lobbyist, wants to use Tessa to help her gain racial prestige.
+Tessa’s fair skin and hazel eyes had thrown her off, but she could work with that.

-While having lunch with Mrs. Berger and her friends, Julia learns of the rash of home burglaries taking place in their exclusive community.
+While having lunch with Mrs. Berger and her friends, Tessa learns of the rash of home burglaries taking place in their exclusive community.
 Several maids have been fired for stealing, two of whom were deported.
-Able to navigate between the housewives and the hired help, Julia does some sleuthing on her own.
-When she discovers that the thief is part of Mrs. Berger’s inner sanctum, Julia becomes the most hated person in the capital city—politicians aside.
+Able to navigate between the housewives and the hired help, Tessa does some sleuthing on her own.
+When she discovers that the thief is part of Mrs. Berger’s inner sanctum, Tessa becomes the most hated person in the capital city—politicians aside.

 Where is China?
 Against her parents' wishes, Christina “China” Nieves moves to New York to try to get into film school.
 Her parents are ashamed that she chose to move practically as far away from them as she could without a passport.
 Mr. Nieves implies to a nosy neighbor that she is missing.
 The tragic news spreads through the barrio like a cold through a preschool.
 Mr. Nieves is pressured to report his daughter's disappearance to the police by a house filled with worried relatives.